-Kurnai Young Parents Program was initially known as the Kurnai Young Mums Program (KYM).
-The program was initiated after concerns were expressed by Kurnai College staff that a number of female students had left school prior to completing their secondary education, in order to have or care for children, and had not reengaged with their education at a later stage in their lives.
-The outcomes for them and their children were expected to be poor.
+The Kurnai Young Parents Program started in 2014, initially known as the Kurnai Young Mums Program (KYM).
+The program was initiated after concerns were expressed by Kurnai College staff member that female students had left school prior to completing their secondary education, have or care for their children, leading to a high risk of poor social, emotional, educational and employment outcomes.